7wei/shareuhack/_posts/how-to-become-a-frontend-engineer/index.md

 # related: []
 ---

-In this article, we will cover how a rookie can become a competitive front-end engineer - An engineer has a certain level of code quality, famaliar with at least front-end framework, and is competitive in the human resource market.
+In this article, we will cover how a rookie can become a competitive front-end engineer—an engineer with a certain level of code quality, familiarity with at least one front-end framework, and competitiveness in the job market.

-## In-demand skills
+## In-Demand Skills

-Check [Frontend Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap) and you can learn the techniques you need to tackle for becoming a front-end engineer.
+Check the [Frontend Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap) to learn the techniques you need to tackle to become a front-end engineer.

-In addition, you can search for front-end job descriptions on the Human Resource website.
-The ones that appeared repeatedly would be the necessary technologies for applying for a frontent-end engineer position.
-Most of them are HTML, CSS, JavaScript, Ajax, React(or another framework) and other tools like bootstrap, jQuery, etc.
+Additionally, you can search for front-end job descriptions on job websites.
+The skills that appear repeatedly are the necessary technologies for a front-end engineer position.
+Most often, these include HTML, CSS, JavaScript, Ajax, React (or another framework), and tools like Bootstrap, jQuery, etc.

-## Initial understanding of basic skills
+## Initial Understanding of Basic Skills

-Try to understand the purpose of these skills first.
-If you find it difficult to digest the terms.
-You can check YouTube or [Udemy Free Learning Center](https://tinyurl.com/yfbaghja) for free related courses.
-Just find the courses/instructors that have the best views/likes, and meet your appetite.
+First, try to understand the purpose of these skills.
+If you find it difficult to digest the terms, you can check YouTube or the [Udemy Free Learning Center](https://tinyurl.com/yfbaghja) for related courses.
+Look for courses/instructors with the best reviews and ratings that suit your learning style.

 ## Start Learning

-You may hear some sayings, learn HTML/CSS/JavaScript, just look at [MDN](https://developer.mozilla.org/en-US/) for yourself!
-Indeed, in the software world, most technologies are available Abundant resources are available for self-study, but as a novice, when you click in and look at the [MDN](https://developer.mozilla.org/en-US/) document, chances are you won’t see it for 30 minutes Just gave up.
+You may hear advice like "learn HTML/CSS/JavaScript by yourself on [MDN](https://developer.mozilla.org/en-US/)!"
+While it’s true that there are abundant resources available for self-study, as a novice, diving into the [MDN](https://developer.mozilla.org/en-US/) documentation might be overwhelming.

-It is recommended to let the lecturer lead you through the online course.
-The advantage of taking the course is that you can follow the instructor to operate and practice.
-In the process of implementation, you will accumulate a lot of sense of accomplishment.
-Seeing the pictures you make, you will have more ideas.
+It's recommended to follow an instructor through an online course.
+The advantage of taking a course is that you can follow along and practice.
+This hands-on experience helps you build a sense of accomplishment.
+Seeing what you create will inspire more ideas.

-[The Complete Web Developer in 2021: Zero to Mastery](https://tinyurl.com/ydv2xz2w) is currently one of the most recommended courses for learning front-end basic concepts.
-Those who are completely inexperienced can follow it comfortably.
-The learning curve is smooth.
-Compared with other courses, the rate of students completing the course is very high.
-Follow the course to learn and implement.
-After the course, you will have a certain understanding of HTML/CSS/JS.
+[The Complete Web Developer in 2021: Zero to Mastery](https://tinyurl.com/ydv2xz2w) is one of the most recommended courses for learning front-end basics.
+It's designed for complete beginners with a smooth learning curve.
+Many students successfully complete the course, which helps you gain a solid understanding of HTML, CSS, and JavaScript.

-After you have a certain understanding of HTML/CSS/JavaScript, you can continue to specialize in JavaScript.
-The most recommended on the Internet is [JavaScript: Understanding the Weird Parts](https://tinyurl.com/yemfgsgj), which is very suitable for people who want to understand JavaScript in-depth, and will talk about many advanced object prototypes, closures, etc. Ideas and many errors that JavaScript is easy to encounter, and how to avoid them.
-Through this course, you can have a solid understanding of the language features and underlying knowledge of JS, and you can also learn to build your own framework and understand the source code of well-known frameworks.
+Once you have a good grasp of HTML, CSS, and JavaScript, you can delve deeper into JavaScript.
+[JavaScript: Understanding the Weird Parts](https://tinyurl.com/yemfgsgj) is highly recommended for those who want to understand JavaScript in-depth.
+It covers advanced topics like object prototypes and closures, as well as common JavaScript errors and how to avoid them.
+This course will help you build a solid understanding of JavaScript’s features and underlying concepts.

-After laying the foundation, start to learn the front-end framework.
-If you have no idea, I suggest you learn React/Redux.
-[Stephen Grider](https://tinyurl.com/ydnr493j) is currently one of the most acclaimed lecturers, and his [Modern React with Redux](https://tinyurl.com/yehgynsv) is the most popular and must-buy Course.
-Through this course, you can quickly understand React and Redux, and you can quickly implement a small project, or you can design and implement your own work through the knowledge you have learned.
+After building a strong foundation, start learning a front-end framework.
+If you’re unsure where to start, I recommend React/Redux.
+[Stephen Grider](https://tinyurl.com/ydnr493j) is one of the most acclaimed instructors, and his course [Modern React with Redux](https://tinyurl.com/yehgynsv) is highly popular.
+This course will help you quickly understand React and Redux and allow you to implement a small project or design your own work using the knowledge you’ve gained.

-If you want to learn Vue, you can choose [Vue JS Essentials with Vuex and Vue Router](https://tinyurl.com/yjuz2mbs) from [Stephen Grider](https://tinyurl.com/yzp53825)
+If you prefer Vue, you can choose [Vue JS Essentials with Vuex and Vue Router](https://tinyurl.com/yjuz2mbs) by [Stephen Grider](https://tinyurl.com/yzp53825).

-After learning, think about how to build a new work of your own through the techniques you have learned.
-Start from scratch.
-Don't rely on the sample code provided by too many courses.
-At the same time, you will find that your CSS knowledge and concepts are not enough.
-Solid, it is recommended to strengthen this course through [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://tinyurl.com/ykyldr97), and try to use more advanced skills in the project.
+After completing these courses, think about how to build a new project using the skills you’ve learned.
+Start from scratch and avoid relying too much on sample code provided by the courses.
+You may find that your CSS knowledge needs reinforcement.
+To strengthen your CSS skills, consider taking [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://tinyurl.com/ykyldr97) and try to apply more advanced techniques in your project.

-## Prepare for interviews
+## Prepare for Interviews

-With all the challenges completed, you are already a very competitive engineer on the market.
+With all these skills under your belt, you will be a very competitive engineer in the job market.
 Prepare your resume, organize your portfolio, and get ready for the next chapter of your career!

-During this time, you can go back and check the [Frontend Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap) to see where you are and to determine what you must do to move forward.
-Make a detailed plan for continuous growth.
-Also, it would be very helpful for interview preparation.
+During this time, revisit the [Frontend Roadmap](https://github.com/kamranahmedse/developer-roadmap#frontend-roadmap) to see where you stand and what you need to do to keep progressing.
+Make a detailed plan for continuous growth, which will also help in preparing for interviews.